leogg/wp-gfycat/readme.txt

 = How do I embed gfycats in my posts/pages/templates? =

+1. Copy and paste the ID of a gfycat video anywhere in your posts or pages.
+(The ID is the part after http://gfycat.com/ in the URL.
+E.g. **MelodicShadowyChinchilla** in http://gfycat.com/MelodicShadowyChinchilla)
+1. Select the text you just pasted and click the WP Gfycat button in the visual editor.
+1. That's it!
+Save your post or preview it.

-There are two ways two embed gfycats.
-You can use the `[gfycat]` shortcode anywhere in your posts or pages:
+You can use enter manually the `[gfycat]` shortcode anywhere in your posts or pages:

 `[gfycat data_id="BestYellowishElephantseal"]`